splunk/public-o11y-docs/admin/org-metrics.rst

 3. Select the tab for the metrics you want to view:

--  Engagement: Metrics about your users and the charts, detectors, dashboards, dashboard groups, and teams they’ve created.
+-  Engagement: Metrics about your users and the charts, detectors, dashboards, dashboard groups, and teams they've created.

 -  APM entitlements: For APM troubleshooting.